The First Study

 In summation of our research to date, while Revibe may not be a tool for everyone, it did appear to help many students improve on-task behavior in these discrete studies:

-- The initial pilot study of vibration technology saw immediate and sustained improvements in on-task behavior for 83% of students with self-regulation deficits.
+- The initial pilot study of vibration technology saw immediate and sustained improvements in on-task behavior among responders.
 Over 80% of students and teachers who used Revibe in this study would recommend it to others.

 - In the U.S. Department of Education-funded study, there were statistically significant increases in attentional focusing for the duration of the trial period.
 Overall, the qualitative and quantitative data collected confirmed students and teachers were very positive about the usability and effectiveness of Revibe.